tofudfy/rock-paper-scissors/README.md

 - **Create Game**: Player 1 can create a game with a choice commitment.
 - **Cancle Game**: Player 1 can cancle a game before anyone join the game.
-- **Join Game**: Player 2 can join the game with a matching stake and choice.
+- **Join Game**: Player 2 can join the game with his commitment and a matching stake.
-- **Reveal Choice**: Player1 reveals his choice to determine the winner.
+- **Reveal Choice**: Players reveal their choices to determine the winner.
-- **Exception**: Player2 win the game if the game is expired.
+- **Exception**: Players lose the game if the choice is not submitted ontime.

 ## Prerequisites